smondet/cohttps-server-example/README.md

      ./dummyserver

-Both HTTP and HTTPS servers are created; got to <https://localhost:8081> or
+Both HTTP and HTTPS servers are created; go to <https://localhost:8081> or
 <http://localhost:8082>, it should display some HTML.